This column first appeared in The Tablet in May, 2008, under the title "The Magic is Real" We ran it again here in 2015.

 A sunny May morning reminds us all of why we love nature.
 The techie finds an intimate expression of that love in observing, building, and participating in its laws.
 It’s not just to solve problems; it is for its own sheer delight.
 In the same way, it was not just to redeem mankind that God sent his Son; but first of all, because He so loved this world.

-In August, I will be guest of honor at Musecon in Chicago, a gathering of techie-makers.
+In August 2015 I was a guest of honor at Musecon in Chicago, a gathering of techie-makers.